 You can sign up to receive posts on specific topics.

 I mark and revel.
-When I revel I feel like a ballerina princes fairy queen.
+When I revel I feel like a ballerina fairy princess.
 When I mark I feel like a man.
 I like to dress up.
 I can dance in any shoes as long as they are beautiful.
 I get high from teaching.
 I love dancing in close embrace.
 My favorite traditional composer is d’Agostino.
 I am a foodie, and I especially like dessert.

 You can read my tango story.

 You set me free.
 I feel like I can do anything.

 You have a lot of tango in you.